A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Learning

-One of the desired goals for any learning method is to continually learn new behaviors and adapt and refine a model over a long period. \emph{Lifelong learning} refers to such capability.
+One of the desired goals for any learning method is to continually learn new behaviors and refine a model over a long period. \emph{Lifelong learning} refers to such capability.

-\cite{girdhar2016modeling} propose curiosity modeling for long-term exploration in aquatic environments where most of the collected data contain uninteresting observations.
-Their goal is to achieve lifelong learning behavior of the perception model based on topic modeling, which guides the robot to locations with high topic perplexity for better learning.
+\citet{girdhar2016modeling} propose curiosity modeling for long-term exploration in aquatic environments, recognizing that much of the collected data contains uninteresting observations.
+Their objective is to achieve lifelong learning behavior in the perception model through topic modeling, guiding the robot to locations with high topic perplexity to enhance learning.